-Dr. Lorilee Schoenbeck is a fourth generation physician (although the first naturopathic physician), and has practiced in Vermont for over 20 years.
+Dr. Lorilee Schoenbeck is a fourth generation physician (although the first naturopathic physician in her family.)
+She has practiced in Vermont for over 25 years.
 A graduate of the National College of Naturopathic Medicine, she completed her pre-med at the University of Wisconsin and also holds a bachelor’s degree in nutrition from Goddard College.
 Dr. Schoenbeck is widely regarded as a regional and national expert on women’s and adult natural medicine, and is respected by both natural and conventional medicine practitioners with whom she enjoys collaboration.
 For ten years, she was the first naturopathic physician to practice natural medicine in a Planned Parenthood owned gynecology clinic.
 She opened Mountain View Natural Medicine in 2012, which has become one of the most respected and advanced naturopathic primary care clinics nationwide.
 Dr. Schoenbeck has taught regionally and nationally at a wide range of institutions, including Northern Vermont University, Kripalu Center and Omega Institute as well as to MDs and NDs across the country.
 Her book, Menopause: Bridging the Gap Between Natural and Conventional Medicine, is a trusted guide to thousands of women.
 Herbs, nutrition and yoga are her favorite therapies.

 These days, Dr. Schoenbeck is most interested in supporting her patients to achieve wellness, strengthen their connection to the natural world, and be their truest and best self.
 In her free time, Dr. Schoenbeck loves to hike, practice yoga (sometimes together!) and garden.
 She is also an avid swing, zydeco and ballroom dancer.

-Dr. Gravett graduated with a BS in Biology and Premedical Studies from Indiana University, and with Honors from the National College of Natural Medicine, Portland, OR in 2004.
-His clinical experience has focused in primary care medicine, with expanded experience in cardiovascular, pulmonary and general internal medicine disorders, as well as men’s health.
-For ten years, he held an executive leadership position at Indiana University’s division of Cardiopulmonary Medicine, and provided naturopathic medical care to patients there, as well as in his private practice.
+Dr. Gravett graduated with a BS in Biology and Premedical Studies from Indiana University, and with Honors from the National College of Natural Medicine, Portland, OR.
+His clinical experience includes pediatric, adult and geriatric primary care medicine, with expanded experience in cardiovascular, pulmonary and general internal medicine disorders.

-His prior medical career includes over 10 years as a Flight Paramedic specializing in trauma and critical care.
-He was the president of the Indiana Association of Naturopathic Physicians, and from 2007 to 2012, held a Governor appointed position on the Indiana State Child Fatality Review Team.
+His medical career includes over 10 years as a Paramedic and Flight Paramedic specializing in trauma and critical care.
+He is the past President of the Indiana Association of Naturopathic Physicians, and from 2007 to 2012, he held a Governor appointed position on the Indiana State Child Fatality Review Team.
 Dr. Gravett earned board certification in Integrative Medicine through the American Association of Integrative Medicine in 2012.
-He relocated to Vermont with his wife and two children in June of 2016.
-Dr. Gravett enjoys hiking, biking and spending time in the outdoors.
+He relocated to Vermont with his family in June of 2016.
+Dr. Gravett enjoys hiking, biking and spending time outdoors.